 - 14. (1) One-quarter of the number of Trustees in office on January 1 of any year must resign in that calendar year.
-In the event that the requisite number of Trustees do not voluntarily resign, the longest serving trustees, excluding the chair, by total time served shall cease to hold office as Trustees as of December 31 of said year.
+In the event that the requisite number of Trustees do not voluntarily resign, the longest serving trustees, excluding the UKCP Cehair, by total time served shall cease to hold office as Trustees as of December 31 of said year.
 Trustees who so resign or are terminated shall be eligible for subsequent appointment or election as Trustee, subject to any other applicable provision of these articles. - (2) No Trustee shall serve in excess of ninety-six months.
-After a first term of forty-eight months has been completed, they may stand for re-election and, if successful, may serve a second term of a further forty-eight months. - (3) The Maximum term for any trustee (excluding co-opted) is ninety-six consecutive months in either single or combined capacities.
+After a first term of fortyeight months has been completed, they may stand for re-election and, if successful, may serve a second term of a further forty-eight months. - (3) The mMaximum term for any trustee (excluding co-opted) is ninety-six consecutive months in either single or combined capacities.
 Following exhaustion of this time limit they may only stand for office upon the elapse of twenty-four months following their retirement.

-Election and Appointment of Trustees, Chair of UKCP and Vice Chair
+Election and Appointment of Trustees, Chair of UKCP Chair and Vice Chair

-- 15. (1) The UKCP Chair, UKCP Vice Chair and the 4 directly elected members to the Board of Trustees shall be full members of UKCP and shall be elected by a vote of the membership.
-They shall have been full members of UKCP or registrants in good standing for at least 2 years. - (2) Elections shall be conducted under the supervision of the Company Secretary. - (3) Elections may be conducted by mailed ballot, by electronic voting system, or by any other process, determined by the Board of Trustees, that fairly and reasonably ensures equal voting access by all members.
-Members shall be provided notice of the election at least 60 days clear of the election. - (4) The nomination of candidates for Trustee, Chair or Vice Chair of UKCP shall proceed as provided in the Byelaws. - (5) The Board of Trustees shall call an election at least once in every calendar year in which the position of Chair of UKCP or a Trustee has been vacant for at least six months. - (6) In the event of vacancy of the position of Chair of UKCP, Vice Chair or a Trustee, the Board of Trustees may by resolution appoint a person who is willing to act to be a Trustee or Chair or Vice Chair of UKCP.
-Any person so appointed, whose seat is subject to election, must retire at the next election called by the Board of Trustees, but may be elected if eligible to stand. - (7) The Honorary Treasurer shall be appointed by the Board of Trustees. - (8) Trustees appointed by the Board of Trustees shall be put forward for confirmation by the membership at the next scheduled election. - (9) The appointment of a Trustee, whether by election or by the other Trustees, must not cause the number of Trustees to exceed any number fixed as the maximum number of Trustees.
+- (1) The UKCP Chair, UKCP Vice Chair and the 4 directly elected members to the Board of Trustees shall be full member Full Clinical or Full Non-clinical members of UKCP (as defined by the Standing Orders) and shall be elected by a vote of the membership.
+They shall have been full members of UKCP or registrants in good standing for at least 2 years. - (2) All Trustees must be in good standing with any applicable regulator and (subject to the waiver provisions) must not be disqualified by virtue of the Charities Act 2011 (or equivalent legislation). - (3) Elections shall be conducted under the supervision of the Company Secretary. - (4) Elections may be conducted by mailed ballot, by electronic voting system, or by any other process, determined by the Board of Trustees, that fairly and reasonably ensures equal voting access by all members.
+Members shall be provided notice of the election at least 60 days clear of the election. - (5) The nomination of candidates for Trustee, UKCP Chair of UKCP or UKCP Vice Chair shall proceed as provided in the Standing Orders. - (6) The Board of Trustees shall call an election at least once in every calendar year in which the position of UKCP Chair of UKCP or a Trustee has been vacant for at least six months. - (7) In the event of vacancy of the position of UKCP Chair of UKCP, UKCP Vice Chair or a Trustee, the Board of Trustees may by resolution appoint a person who is willing to act to be a Trustee or UKCP Chair of UKCP or UKCP Vice Chair of UKCP.
+Any person so appointed, whose seat is subject to election, must retire at the next election called by the Board of Trustees, but may be elected if eligible to stand.

+- (8) The Honorary Treasurer shall be appointed by the Board of Trustees. - (9) Trustees appointed by the Board of Trustees shall be put forward for confirmation by the membership at the next scheduled election. - (10) The appointment of a Trustee, whether by election or by the other Trustees, must not cause the number of Trustees to exceed any number fixed as the maximum number of Trustees.

-Disgualification and Removal of Trustees and Chair of UKCP
+Disqualification and Removal of Trustees and UKCP Chair of UKCP and Vice Chair